peteamiri/Tutorials/SalesForce/CertNote2.md

 6. Complete activities
 Once the scheduled time for an event passed, event automatically moved to the activity history.

+# Chatter
+30. Describe the features of Chatter (Engage, participate, Build relationships)

+Chatter is a collaboration application that helps you connect with coworkers inside your Salesforce

-Chatter - 1ormation securely and in real time.
-Additionally, you can invite coworkers without SalesForce licenses to join Chatter.
-In# vited users can view profiles, post on their feed, and join groups, but can't see your SalesForce data or records.
+organization and share business information securely and in real time.
+Additionally, you can invite

+coworkers without Salesforce licenses to join Chatter.
+Invited users can view profiles, post on their feed, and join groups, but can't see your Salesforce data or records.
 Web 2.0 - Sharing info moves multiple ways, social network for business that provides real-time visibility, locate expertise, post question / problem, improve communication, transparent communication, inform and motivate employees)
 #Topic Tag (also acts as super search, returns all posts) (Exp:#groupstartegy)
-@mentions (@cenkozer) (for post they should be aware of or include them to a conversation) Chatter is not supported: o   Using Microsoft® Internet Explorer version 6.0 o   For portal users
+@mentions (@cenkozer) (for post they should be aware of or include them to a conversation)

+Chatter is not supported:
+o   Using Microsoft® Internet Explorer version 6.0 o   For portal users